 Thinning hair can be one of the most frustrating parts about getting older.
 Have you ever wondered if there is anything you can do about it?

 You may have looked to store-bought products to improve your hair’s appearance and not experienced the results you desired.
-Most don’t realize that most of these products are laden with chemicals that actually cause further damage to hair.
+Unfortunately, most commercial products are laden with chemicals that actually cause further damage to hair.

 With a few lifestyle changes and some ancient home remedies, you can increase your hair’s growth and thickness in a matter of months.